jasonandbailey/forty-jekyll-theme/gifts.md

 	<div class="6u$ 12u$(small)">
 		<h3>Our Request</h3>
 		<p>We know cake doesn't travel well, and is hard to send in the mail. </p>
-        <p>We're including blank recipe cards in the invitations so you can bring us
+        <p>We've sent blank recipe cards in the invitations so you can bring us
         your favorite dessert in a way we can treasure it forever!
 We would love to get your recipe even if you can't attend in person. </p>
         <p> We'll display any recipes we get with your RVSPs at the reception! </p>